 How to have access to money while in Venice:

 Now, what to do about bringing money, having access to it when you need it, etc.?
 The best system is to use the ATMs in Venice.
 You’ll want to make sure, therefore, that your credit card can be used in Europe and has a PIN number (the code you punch in once you’ve inserted your card into the machine) that is valid abroad.
-This is very important as, in my experience, the U.S. PINs and European PINs are of different lengths (I can’t remember which of the two has more numbers).
 Also, ideally, your card will feature one of those embedded security chips that have been in use for a few years now in Europe and are recently becoming widespread in the U.S.,too.
 Bottom line is, if you haven’t already done so, you’ll want to make sure your card can be used in Europe and you’ll want an international PIN (specify that it’s going to be used in Italy, just in case) that’s connected to the credit card.
 Also, you might want to see which credit card companies offer the most competitive rates since some charge higher conversion commission rates than others and there are several that don’t charge foreign transaction fees.
 It may be worthwhile to switch companies.

 Tipping in Italy is NOT REQUIRED.
 There is no percentage for tipping in Italy as all servers are on salary.
-At a cafe, I usually leave the change that I get from the bill I’ve paid (50 cents to a euro or two if there were several people) and at a restaurant I usually leave a euro a head.
+At a cafe, I usually leave the change that I get from the bill I’ve paid (50 cents to a euro or two if there were several people) and at a restaurant I usually leave a euro a head, unless I’m in a large group.
 As for taxis, again, a euro or two on top of the fare does the trick.
 Simple.
 No calculating necessary and definitely no 10%-20%.

 SAFETY AND SMART TRAVEL PRACTICES

-Take a photograph of your suitcase prior to handing it over at check-in.
-Bags do get lost and, while in my experience they are usually delivered quite quickly, it can be a real drag if you don’t know what your bag looks like.
-On the same note, carry basics (glasses, contact lens solution, etc.) with you on the plane so that, if your bag should get lost, you can get by for a few days.
+Take a photograph of your suitcase prior to handing it over at check-in!!!!!
+Bags get lost and, while in my experience they are usually delivered quite quickly, it can be a real drag if you don’t have a very specific description of the wayward luggage.
+On the same note, carry basics (glasses, medications, contact lens solution, etc.) with you on the plane so that, if your bag should get lost, you can get by for a few days.
 And definitely bring any valuables (laptops, electronics, jewelry) with you on the plane.
 There have been reports of thefts at the hands of baggage handlers.

 Please bring a photocopy of your passport with you to Venice – the front pages suffice (where your photograph, passport number, and the date of issue, etc. are recorded).
-I will collect these so that if anything should happen to your passport, we can easily get a replacement.
+If you don’t have the photograph(s) on a smartphone, please print them and bring the hard copies which I will collect these so that if anything should happen to your passport, we can easily get a replacement.

 – carry large amounts of cash on your person.
-It’s much safer to leave it in the safe at the Locanda San Barnaba.
+It’s much safer to leave it in the safe at the hotel.

 – carry your passport with you.
 Again, leave it at the hotel.